Federal Tax Credits Beyond the Basics: AOTC, Saver's Credit, Premium Tax Credit, and the Refundable Credits You Might Miss

 • Covers reasonable and necessary adoption expenses.

-• Nonrefundable; can be carried forward up to 5 years.
+• The nonrefundable portion can generally be carried forward for up to five years.

 • For special needs adoptions, the full credit is available regardless of actual expenses.